counterfactual/monorepo/packages/specs/source/protocols/install-virtual-app.md

 ### M8 - Intermediary sends initiating ABC VirtualAppSetState

-Note that in this message the intermediary is *forwarding* the responding's signature on the ABC VirtualAppSetState commitment.
+Note that in this message the intermediary is *forwarding* the responder's signature on the ABC VirtualAppSetState commitment.

 | Field        | Description             |
 | ------------ | ----------------------- |